Hill Prizes Frequently Asked Questions

 Which category should I choose?

-Applicants should choose the category they determine best aligns with their proposal.
+Applicants should choose the category they determine best aligns with their proposal and where they feel it has made the most impact.
 The Hill Prizes Committee reserves the right to move an applicant into a different category if they believe the submission is more suitable for that category.
+Detailed information on categories is included in the application guide.

-If a for-profit company is the lead organization of a proposal, it should be submitted in the Technology category.
+If a for-profit company or government agency is the lead organization of a proposal, it should be submitted in the Technology category.

 Who should submit the application?

 Applications may be submitted by the PI or team lead or their designated representative.
-If submitting on behalf of a PI, there is a space on the application form to include the email address of the contact submitting the application.
+If submitting on behalf of a PI, there is an opportunity on the form to note the contact submitting the application.

 Recipient Selection

-Can recipients from the same institution receive a Hill Prize in different categories in the same year?
+Can recipients from the same institution or organization receive a Hill Prize in different categories in the same year?

 Yes.
-Each subcommittee reviews their separate category’s applicants independently and may choose and recommend finalists from the same institution as another subcommittee.
+Each subcommittee reviews their separate category’s applicants independently and may choose and recommend finalists from the same institution or organization as another subcommittee.

 When will applicants be notified if they will be receiving a Hill Prize?

-Recipients will be notified in early December 2023.
-The PI or team lead must be able to attend the prize ceremony the evening of February 5, 2024, at the opening reception of the TAMEST 2024 Annual Conference in Austin, Texas.
+Recipients will be notified in early December 2024.
+The PI or team lead must be able to attend the prize ceremony the evening of February 4, 2025, at the opening reception of the TAMEST 2025 Annual Conference in Irving Texas.

 If an applicant is not selected, they will be notified in mid-December.